 - The access/door or a finishing drawer of some type

-The first part is the outer shell – the part you see and sit on.
-The other four parts are inside of the shell.
-The biggest part is the drum.
-This is where the human waste and organic matter are contained as they are degrading.
+The outer shell is the part you can see and sit on.
+The other four parts are inside the shell, the largest of which is the drum.
+This is where the human waste and organic material are contained as they are degrading.

 Pro-Tip: To speed up the decomposition of the waste use recycled toilet paper.
-Speaking to the various manufacturers they have found recycled rather than regular toilet paper decomposes faster.
+Speaking to various manufacturers they have found recycled rather than regular toilet paper decomposes faster.

-How a Composting Toilet Works
+How Does a Composting Toilet Work?

 A composting toilet’s waste disposal process is quite simple.
-To start, you must add compost material (to the toilet’s drum before you use the toilet.
-This compost material contains microorganisms that use an aerobic process to decompose the waste.
+To start, you must add compost material to the toilet’s drum before you use the toilet.
+This compost contains microorganisms that use an aerobic process to decompose the waste.
 You can get compost material at your local lawn and garden or hardware store.